by Scott Mehl

 Following WIlliam III’s death in 1702, the palace became the property of King Friedrich I of Prussia, but returned to the House of Orange-Nassau in 1732.
 Prince Willem IV made major renovations, extending the building by adding two large wings to the east and the west – the Hague Wing and the Wassenaar Wing.

-After the French invasion in 1795, all the properties of the Stadholder were seized – becoming property of the state – and much of the furniture and art from Huis ten Bosch was sold.
-Over the next 20 years, the palace was used for many different things – it served briefly as a prison following a coup in 1798, the east wing was rented out as a brothel, and it later housed the National Art Gallery – the predecessor of today’s Rijksmuseum.
-Louis Napoleon lived there briefly after being proclaimed King of Holland, and is credited with much of the style with exists today.
+After the French invasion in 1795, all the properties of the Stadholder were seized, becoming the property of the state – and much of the furniture and art from Huis ten Bosch was sold.
+Over the next 20 years, the palace was used for many different things – it served briefly as a prison following a coup in 1798, the east wing was rented out as a brothel, and it later housed the National Art Gallery, the predecessor of today’s Rijksmuseum.
+Louis Napoleon lived there briefly after being proclaimed King of Holland and is credited with much of the style with exists today.

 Today, just as during the reign of Queen Beatrix, Huis ten Bosch also serves as the site of many official functions.
 In 2014, King Willem-Alexander and Queen Máxima hosted a large group of world leaders for The Nuclear Security Summit, which included an official dinner held in the Orange Hall (pictured below).
 The Orange Hall underwent a complete restoration in the late 1990s and continues to serve as the backdrop for many ceremonies and functions.
 Additionally, the Hague Wing of the palace is used as guest accommodations.